Tracking API¶

 - Clickrecommended - When a user clicks a recommendation

-For a complete list of events, see Event types in the user documentation.
+For a complete list of events, see Event types in User Documentation.
 Depending on the event type, some additional parameters, such as item price or user rating, must be provided.

 Definitions¶